 Famous for sturdy construction and good looks, Yakima’s JetStream Aero Bars and Big Catch saddles carry on the reputation for the heaviest fishing kayaks.
 The BaseLine towers are easy to install and locking inserts keep the expensive rack on the car.
 JetStream aero bars have a 165-pound weight capacity and reduce noise and wind resistance.
 Paired with the BigCatch saddles, the channels and cleat make tie down easy and secure.

-Do you need the best kayak roof rack with a vertical kayak rack?
+Do you need a vertical kayak rack for your car?

 Kayak fishing with a friend is twice the fun, so anglers are looking for the best kayak roof rack with a vertical kayak rack.
 This type of kayak rack is called a J-cradle because the kayak sits vertically in the hook of the J. Angling the boats allows the owner to fit two kayaks on one car.
 This double kayak roof rack system is most popular with whitewater and touring kayaks.
 J-crates make a great platform for a standup paddleboard, too.
 Kayak weight is the biggest limitation.
 It is more difficult to lift a heavy kayak onto a J-cradle.
 And, driving down the road with a big fishing kayak sticking up like a giant plastic sail will have a negative effect on your fuel economy.
 To carry a fishing kayak, be sure the J-cradle’s weight limit is sufficient.
 Don’t be afraid to use a step stool and a friend to load the boat.
 The best set-up uses a J-cradle to carry one boat and horizontal kayak saddles to carry the second boat.

-Best kayak roof rack with a vertical kayak rack: Thule Hull a Port XT
+Best vertical kayak roof rack: Thule Hull a Port XT

 Thule’s Hull a Port XT is tough enough to carry a kayak weighing up to 75 pounds with the capability to load two kayaks with a combined weight of 130 pounds.